ubidots/ubidots-dragino/README.rst

-Ubidots-Dagino
+Ubidots-Dragino
 ===============

-Ubidots-Dragino is an Dragino library for interacting with Ubidots through its API.
+Ubidots-Dragino is a library to interact with the Ubidots API using Dragino MS14 products (http://www.dragino.com/products/mother-board.html) in conjunction with its "Arduino IoT Modules" (http://www.dragino.com/products/module.html).

+The Dragino is a versatile board that works as a gateway for most IoT applications.
+It ships with built-in WiFi and can be programmed using the Arduino IDE.

-The library contain, three LUA files and the library to Arduino IDE.
+This library contains three LUA files and the library to use with the Arduino IDE.

-First you need two steps, install the library and paste the lua files in the dragino root folder
+First you'll need to install the Dragino library in your Arduino IDE and then paste the lua files in Dragino's root folder:

 Install the Library